IEatChu/Roger.github.io/essays/UIFrameworks.md

 ## What is a UI Framework?

-A UI framework is a set of tools and pre-made components that helps developers create user interfaces quickly and easily.
-It includes ready-made items like navigation bars, buttons, columns, and dropdown menus, which means developers don't have to build everything from the ground up.
-This not only saves time but also makes it easier to design a smooth and effective user experience.
+A UI framework acts like a handy toolbox for developers, making it much easier to build user interfaces.
+It includes ready-made elements like navigation bars, columns, and dropdown menus, which means there's no need to create everything from scratch.
+This approach saves time and helps in designing a smoother user experience without getting stuck on every little detail.

 ## Why Should We Use a UI Framework?